amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 Once RepeatModeler2 is complete, we can move on to masking the genome with the RepeatModeler2 output information.
 Here, I will be following reccomendations from [Dr.Card](https://darencard.net/blog/2022-07-09-genome-repeat-annotation/) about how to comprehensively mask a genome with repeat sequences.
 There are four steps, and I am following [Dr. YiMing Weng's](https://github.com/yimingweng/Kely_genome_project/blob/main/note.md#09072022-1) four seperate scripts below.

 We will use the output of RepeatModeler2 to run RepeatMasker.
-Including the repeats from RepeatModeler2, I will use 4 different peices of evidence to mask the repeat regions for the genome: (1) mask the simple and short repeats, detected by RepeatMasker; (2) mask repeats based on existing databases (Repbase, Lepidoptera database); (3) mask genome based on the output of RepeatModeler2; and (4) mask the genome using a reference transcriptome from the same species (_Actias luna)_.
+Including the repeats from RepeatModeler2, I will use 4 different peices of evidence to mask the repeat regions for the genome: (1) mask the simple and short repeats, detected by RepeatMasker; (2) mask repeats based on existing databases (Repbase, Lepidoptera database); (3) mask genome based on the output of RepeatModeler2.
 Note that I used soft-masking for all the repeat regions to create the most inclusive gene model, without deleting uncertain regions.

 </br>